IT Technician & Homelabbing Enthusiast

 Security Awareness & Hardening

-I'm deeply interested in how devices, services, and networks interact with each other under the hood.
-I enjoy learning how data flows between systems and continuously improving my setup as my understanding grows, making thoughtful changes without overcomplicating what already works.
+I'm deeply interested in how devices, services, and networks interact with each other under with hood.
+I enjoy learning how data flows between systems and continuously improving my setup as my understand grows, making thoughtful changes without overcomplicating what already works.
+There’s always something new to learn, and I enjoy figuring out how things work.